Rocket attacks hit Ukraine's Lviv as Biden visits Poland | Law-Order

 - Ukraine

-Thick black smoke rose from the first blast site on the city's northeastern outskirts for hours before a second set of explosions was reported.

-The regional governor, Maxym Kozytsky, said on Facebook that five people were believed to be injured in the first attack but he did not specify what the two rockets hit.
-Hours later, he reported three more explosions outside the city, again with no details.
+Russian rockets struck the western Ukrainian city of Lviv on Saturday while President Joe Biden visited neighbouring Poland, a reminder that Moscow is willing to strike anywhere in Ukraine despite its claim to be focusing its offensive on the country's east.

-Lviv Mayor Andriy Sadovyi called the second round a rocket attack, saying it did significant damage to an unspecified “infrastructure object”.
-Lviv had been largely spared since Russia's Feb 24 invasion of Ukraine, although missiles struck an aircraft repair facility near the international airport a week ago.
+The back-to-back airstrikes shook the city that has become a haven for an estimated 200,000 people who have had to flee their hometowns.
+Lviv had been largely spared since the invasion began, although missiles struck an aircraft repair facility near the main airport a week ago.

-The back-to-back attacks on Saturday brought a chill to residents and displaced Ukrainians who had seen Lviv as a relatively safe place to rebuild their lives.
-Home to about 700,000 people before the invasion, the city has absorbed many more.
+Among the many who sought refuge in Lviv was Olana Ukrainets, a 34-year-old IT worker from the northeastern city of Kharkiv.

+“When I came to Lviv, I was sure that all these alarms wouldn't have any results,” Ukrainets told The Associated Press from a bomb shelter after the blasts.
+“Sometimes when I heard them at night, I just stayed in bed.
+Today, I changed my mind and I should hide every time. … None of the Ukrainian cities are safe now.”
+The city was home to about 700,000 people before the invasion.
+Some who no longer feel safe here will head for nearby Poland.
+Biden met there Saturday with refugees in a show of solidarity, though he was in the capital, Warsaw, and far from the Ukrainian border, which is about 45 miles (72 kilometers) west of Lviv.

+The first strike involved two Russian rockets that hit an industrial area in the northeastern outskirts of Lviv and apparently injured five people, the regional governor, Maxym Maksym Kozytskyy, said on Facebook.
+A thick, black plume of smoke billowed from the site for hours.

+A second rocket attack occurred just outside the city hours later and caused three explosions, Kozytskyy told a press briefing as another round of air raid sirens wailed.
+He said an oil facility and factory connected to the military, both in areas where people live, were struck Saturday, though he didn't give more details.

-In a dim, crowded bomb shelter under an apartment block a short walk away from the first blast site, Olana Ukrainets couldn't believe she was having to hide again.
-She had fled to Lviv from Kharkiv, one of the most bombarded cities of the war.
+In the dim, crowded bomb shelter under an apartment block a short ways from the first blast site, Ukrainets said she couldn't believe she had to hide again after fleeing from Kharkiv, one of the most bombarded cities of the war.

-“We were on one side of the street and saw it on the other side,” the 34-year-old IT worker said of the blast.
+“We were on one side of the street and saw it on the other side,” she said.
 “We saw fire.
 I said to my friend, What's this?'
 Then we heard the sound of an explosion and glass breaking.
 We tried to hide between buildings.
 I don't know what the target was.”
-Ukrainets said she had felt relief after fleeing to Lviv, to the point where air raid sirens no longer caused fear.

-“I was sure that all these alarms wouldn't have any results.
-I want to say that sometimes when I heard them at night I just stayed in bed,” she said.
-“Today I changed my mind, and I should hide every time...None of the Ukrainian cities are safe now.”
-There was no immediate word of total casualties in Saturday's attacks, but survivors were worried.
-A few witnesses said they had been shopping nearby, though the area is a partly industrial one.
+Kozytskyy said a man was detained on suspicion of espionage at one of the explosion sites Saturday after police found that he had recorded a rocket flying toward the target and striking it.
+Police also found on his telephone photos of checkpoints in the region, which Kozytskyy said had been sent to two Russian telephone numbers.

+The day's events were enough to make some people in Lviv prepare to move again, said Michael Bociurkiw, a senior fellow with the Atlantic Council who was in the city.
+“I saw some Kyiv cars being packed up,” he said.
+It was a significant turn in a week where the city had begun “roaring back” to life after weeks of war, he said.

+He believes the city could remain a target, noting that Lviv was the birthplace of Ukrainian nationalism.
+“It's getting closer,” he said of the war.

-“We saw many ambulances coming,” said Inga Kapitula, a 24-year-old IT worker who said she was 100 or 200 metres (yards) away from the first attack and felt the blast wave.
-“It was really close.”
+“It was really close,'' said Inga Kapitula, a 24-year-old IT worker who said she was 100 or 200 meters (yards) away from the first attack and felt the blast wave.
+“When it happens, your body's in stress and you're super calm and organized.''(AP) RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)